‘Unusual activity’ on your account

 High profit, no risk investments

-We’ve covered these types of scams before because they also appear in your email or Facebook inbox.
+We’ve covered these types of scams before as they can also appear in your email or Facebook inbox.
 Fraudsters will promise a dazzling investment with impossibly high returns, but the reality is that it doesn’t exist.

 They'll often disappear once you've paid the cash and it can be difficult to track them down.

-Cut off all communication with this ‘investment guru’ and report them to PayPal right away.
+Cut off all communication with this ‘investment guru’ and report them to PayPal at firstname.lastname@example.org right away.

 Shipping schemes can be worked into a number of PayPal scams, so it pays to be vigilant.

-That leaves you in a tough position as you can’t prove that the buyer received their order meaning that you’re out of product, the shipping cost and ultimately, out of pocket.
+That leaves you in a tough position as you can’t prove that the buyer received their order (at the original address) meaning that you’re missing a product, the shipping cost and ultimately, are out of pocket.

 Again, the money will come from an account with a fake number, making you liable in replacing the money of the person who has had money stolen from their account, should they exist.